High Performance Computing

 Colocation: Researchers may also have their own servers housed in a secured, monitored environment.
 See Research Computing Colocation.

-Computer System Types
+Computer System Features

 - UA students, faculty, or staff with research computing needs are eligible to use all of the systems in the Research Data Center.

 - The systems are research resources intended for testing and running large programs, parallel-processing code, visualizations, and scientific applications.
 These systems are limited to research applications as defined in Section B-14 of Statute 42-5061 by the Arizona Legislature.
 Users are expected to utilize these resources accordingly and to use the U-System or other computing systems for non-research purposes.

 - A portion of high-performance computing resources is available to departments not classified as "research" by the statute.
 Please contact firstname.lastname@example.org with questions.

 Time is available on the RDC systems free of charge for all UA researchers, faculty, students, and staff.

 Contact the HPC infrastructure team for information on buy-in.